Pruning has a disparate impact on model accuracy: Problem settings and goals

 The goal of this paper is to shed light on why fairness issues arise (i.e., $ R(a) > 0)$ as a result of pruning, why some groups suffer more than others (i.e., $R(a) > R(a'))$, and what mitigation measures could be taken to minimize unfairness due to pruning.

-The paper uses the following notation: variables are denoted by calligraph symbols, vectors or matrices by bold symbols, and sets by uppercase symbols.
-Finally, $\| \cdot \|$ denotes the Euclidean norm and the paper uses $f_{\btheta}(\bm{x})$ to refer to the model' \emph{soft} outputs.
+We use the following notation: variables are denoted by calligraph symbols, vectors or matrices by bold symbols, and sets by uppercase symbols.
+Finally, $\| \cdot \|$ denotes the Euclidean norm and we use $f_{\btheta}(\bm{x})$ to refer to the model' \emph{soft} outputs.
 All proofs are reported in Appendix~\ref{sec:missing_proofs}.